 Children with Dravet syndrome typically have normal development in the first year of life.
 As seizures increase, development often slows, and they may begin exhibiting signs of cognitive impairment.
 By ages 2 or 3, speech delay is frequently seen, and cognitive issues become more severe.
 Gait problems, including crouched walking and lack of coordination (ataxia), are also common and may decrease mobility in adolescence.
 Physical, occupational, and speech therapy are recommended for developmental support.
 Children with Dravet syndrome may also have autism spectrum disorder or attention deficit hyperactivity disorder (ADHD).

-More than 60 percent of people with Dravet syndrome experience dysautonomia.
+Many people with Dravet syndrome experience dysautonomia.
 Symptoms of dysautonomia include problems with temperature regulation, decreased sweating, fast heart rate (tachycardia), and sluggish digestion and blood circulation.
 About 60 percent of children with Dravet syndrome also show growth and nutrition issues.
 Many have other health problems, including sleep issues and frequent infections.

 About 80 percent to 90 percent of children with Dravet have a mutation of the SCN1A (or sodium voltage-gated channel alpha subunit 1) gene.
 A mutation on the SCN1A gene prevents sodium channels in neurons of the brain from working correctly.

 Other genetic mutations may be associated with Dravet syndrome too.
 About 90 percent of gene mutations are new, or de novo, mutations.
 This means the mutation has not been inherited from a parent, but is a new, first-time mutation in the child.
 In families with inherited SCN1A mutations, the risk of each additional child being born with Dravet syndrome is 50 percent.